pifantastic/node-sentry-api/README.md

 // Create a new client using your Sentry DSN. var sentry = new Sentry('https://abc123:@app.getsentry.com');

+// If you're using authentication tokens, you'll want to pass the token as
+// a configuration option.
+var sentry = new Sentry('https://abc123:@app.getsentry.com', {
+  token: 'mytoken'
+});

 // Retrieve a project using the callback style. sentry.projects.get('org-slug', 'project-slug', function(error, project) {
   console.log(project.name);